dehlic/completeIt/README.md

 To make things simple CompleteIt.js assumes that the result of the remote query is an array of objects, each object with a `content` key with the content of the autocomplete.
 This array should also be ordered as you want.
-To uniform your result with the form requested by the library you have the `mapAndFilter` option.
+To uniform your result with the form requested by the library you have the `middleware` option.
 It accepts, two parameters (`results`, the response received from the query and `input`, the current input value).
 With this option you can also manipulate the order and form of your results, if you need to do it at